pgpartman/pg_partman/README.md

 For migrating a trigger-based partitioned table to native partitioning using pg_partman, see [migrate_to_native.md](doc/migrate_to_native.md).
 Note that if you plan to migrate to pg_partman, you will first have to migrate to a natively partitioned table before it can be managed by pg_partman.

-Other HowTo documents are also available in the documents folder.
+Other documents are also available in the documents folder.

-See the [pg_partman.md file](doc/pg_partman.md) in the doc folder for full details on all commands and options for pg_partman.
+See the [pg_partman.md reference file](doc/pg_partman.md) in the doc folder for full details on all commands and options for pg_partman.

 TESTING